aura-nw/docs/docs/protocol/mint.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# MINT
+# Mint

 ## What is minting and why it is required in Aura Network

-### What is minting in blockchain?
+### What is minting?
 Minting is the process of creating or producing something.
-In blockchain, minting means, validating information, creating a new block and recording that information into the blockchain via the Proof-of-Stake method.
+In Proof-of-Stake (PoS) blockchain, minting means validating information, creating a new block and recording that information into the blockchain via the PoS consensus mechanism.
-For example, someone can mint an NFT or mint a new cryptocurrency.
+For example, someone can mint NFTs , tokens, or new cryptocurrency coins.
-### What is minting tokens?
-Tokens are minted through staking under the Proof-of-Stake process.
-Proof-of-Stake doesn't have miners; instead, it has validators, and it doesn't allow individuals to mine new blocks; instead, they can mint them.

 ### Why it is required in Aura Network?
-In Aura Network, minting is required to create more Aura tokens, increase the total supply of the token until maxSupply (1,000,000,000 Aura) is reached.
+In Aura Network, the Mint module is required to mint new Aura coins, through which increases its total supply until `maxSupply` (1,000,000,000 Aura) is reached.

-Auras are minted through staking by locking Auras to contribute to the security and governance.
+Aura coins are minted as a part of the block reward earned by validators through the staking process, as the staking process provides particular benefits:
-- Help secure the network
+- Strengthen the network security
-- Validators and delegators can earn rewards from transaction fees and Aura inflation.
+- Validators and delegators can gain profit through block rewards from transaction fees and Aura inflation.
-- Vote for the future
+- Governance acts (proposal, voting) for the future of the network.

 ## The Minting Mechanism
 The minting mechanism was designed to allow for a flexible inflation rate determined by market demand targeting a particular bonded-stake ratio.

 In order to determine the appropriate market rate for inflation rewards, a moving change rate is used.
 The moving change rate mechanism ensures that if the % bonded is either over or under the goal %-bonded, the inflation rate will change too.
 - If the inflation rate is below the goal %-bonded (67% in Aura network), the inflation rate will increase until a maximum value (12%) is reached.
 - If the goal % bonded is maintained, then the inflation rate will stay constant.
 - If the inflation rate is above the goal %-bonded, the inflation rate will decrease until a minimum value (4%) is reached.

 ### Begin-Block
+At the begining of each block, the Mint module will handle those following process:
+- Circulation supply check: Aura Coin can only be minted more if the `currentSupply` is lower than the pre-defined `maxSupply`. the amount of minted coins after that block will also be verified to comply with the `maxSupply`, assuring that the circulation supply will never surpasses the maximum supply.
+- Inflation block reward calculation: the amount of new-minted coins as block reward of that block will be calculated through the calculation of `NextInflationRate`, `NextAnnualProvisions`, and `BlockProvision`.

+### Circulation supply checking
-At the beginning of each block, if currentSupply is less than maxSupply (1,000,000,000 Aura), calculate the number of tokens minted as BlockProvisions.
-The total number of tokens in the next block is calculated by currentSupply + BlockProvisions.
-If supplyNext is greater than maxSupply then the number of tokens minted equals maxSupply - currentSupply, otherwise equals BlockProvisions.
+At the beginning of each block, if `currentSupply` is less than `maxSupply`, calculate the number of newly minted coins as `BlockProvision`.
+The total number of coins in the next block is calculated by `currentSupply + BlockProvision`.
+If `supplyNext` is greater than `maxSupply` then the number of coins equals `maxSupply - currentSupply`, otherwise equals `BlockProvision`.

 ```sh
 BeginBlocker(ctx sdk.Context, k custommint.Keeper) {